fkrebs/connector-externalGroovyScript/README.md

 Bonita BPM version : 6.3.3

 ##Objectives : Execute an external groovy script
-You can edit the script without recompiling neither redeploying the process on the server.
+You can edit the script without recompiling neither redeploying the process on the server
+* Use as a form widget connector, it allows you to edit the script and refresh the screen to see the result
-Use as a Form transiant data, it allows you to edit the script externaly and refresh the form or start a new process instance to see the result without recompiling the process
+* Use as a Form transiant data connector, it allows you to edit the script and refresh the screen to see the result
+* Use as an activity connector, it allows you to edit the script, restart a new process instance and see the changes

-##Connector Parameter :
+##Connector Input Parameters :
 	filePath : the full file path to the script inputMap : a java.util.Map variable to pass data to the script
 ##Connector Output :